cmaxw/devchat-eleventy/src/dev-ed/deved-035-programming-with-learning-gatsby.md

 Next, they discuss that Gatsby can be a good starting point for people interested in learning React because it has a plethora of cool inbuilt tools, plugins and pre-packaged templates which can make the learning process easier, rather than starting to learn React from scratch.
 From a teaching perspective, React is a better choice if the goal is to teach web applications, whereas Gatsby is good for teaching how to build websites.

 They talk about the difference between Gatsby and server side rendering frameworks such as Next.js.
 Luis explains that in server-side rendering, there is data on one side and template on the other, and each time a request is made to the server, the data and template are assembled on the fly and not at build time.
 On the contrary, in case of Gatsby, this is done at build time, so everything that is sent from the server is basically pre-calculated.
-Talking about performance considerations, he says that in server-side-rendering there is a price to pay in terms of just-in-time calculations.
+Talking about performance considerations, he says that in server-side rendering there is a price to pay in terms of just-in-time calculations.
 Sam also chimes in with his views on the comparison and mentions that they are really close performance-wise and feature-wise.

 They then move on to discussing the learning aspect of Gatsby.
-Sam explains that if developers possess some knowledge about things like React, GraphQL, CSS in JS, etc, it can be easy to get quick results with Gatsby, however it is still possible to secure small wins by using a simple starter project as a template and building on it.
+Sam explains that if developers possess some knowledge about things like React, GraphQL, CSS in JS, etc., it can be easy to get fast results with Gatsby, however it is still possible to secure some quick wins by using a simple starter project as a template and building on it.
 He then talks about the best use of Gatsby being in content based sites, portfolios, product sales pages and so on.

 Joe asks how does Gatsby deal with adding other aspects on top of it, to which Sam answers that there maybe some tweaking needed to get things done, but overall it works well given that there are a ton of plugins available to get things from external resources.
 Joe talks about learning GraphQL, and Sam explains how much of it is used in Gatsby.
 He talks about the positives of Gatsby documentation and the developer community.
 They end the show with picks.

-The Dev Ed podcast is produced by Thinkster.io and published by DevChat.TV.
+The DevEd podcast is produced by Thinkster.io and published by DevChat.TV.

 ## Panel